-During the Time Spy stress test, the Dell Inspiron 16 Plus 7630 achieved a passing score of 98.4 percent, indicating minimal, if any, thermal throttling.
+During the Time Spy stress test, the Dell Inspiron 16 Plus achieved a passing score of 98.4 percent, indicating minimal, if any, thermal throttling.
 Regarding surface temperatures, there are a couple of hot spots, notably on the keyboard and the other side, as visible in above image.
 However, those spots are not excessively hot to the touch, and in balance mode, there’s nothing remarkable to note.

-The Dell Inspion 16 Plus 7630 laptop maintained a noise level of 41-42 decibels when under performance mode, with fan noise being neither overly distracting nor excessively loud.
+It maintained a noise level of 41-42 decibels when under performance mode, with fan noise being neither overly distracting nor excessively loud.
 In optimized mode, fan noise remains a non-issue in terms of distraction.
 Overall, we’re witnessing an improvement in thermal performance.

-Dell Inspiron 16 Plus Battery Life Performance
+Dell Inspiron 16 Plus Battery Performance

-Regarding battery life, the Dell Inspiron 16 Plus 7630 houses the same 86-watt-hour battery as last year’s model.
-However, a notable difference is the inclusion of the 120-hertz dynamic refresh rate option, With the refresh rate set at 120 hertz, I achieved an impressive 10 hours and 16 minutes on the PC Mark 10 Modern Office battery test.
+Regarding battery life, the Dell Inspiron 16 Plus houses the same 86-watt-hour battery as last year’s model.
+However a notable difference is the inclusion of the 120-hertz dynamic refresh rate option, With the refresh rate set at 120 hertz, I achieved an impressive 10 hours and 16 minutes on the PC Mark 10 Modern Office battery test.

 Similarly, on the PCMark 10 video playback test, the new model clocked in at 8 hours and 36 minutes, surpassing the 7 hours and 59 minutes achieved by last year’s model Inspiron 7620.
 Once again, we observe a positive year-over-year improvement, which is always welcomed.

-Dell Inspiron 16 Plus Keyboard and Touchpad
+Keyboard and Touchpad

-The Inspiron 16 Plus 7630 allows you to open the lid with one finger, and the screen tilts features a clamshell design, with no 180-degree hinge for those interested.
+It’s allows you to open the lid with one finger, and the screen tilts features a clamshell design, with no 180-degree hinge for those interested.
 However, it offers a comfortable viewing angle overall.
 The hinges exhibit minimal screen wobble, a feature I particularly appreciate as it enhances the typing experience.